aldolat/posts-in-sidebar/readme.txt

 I would like to say *Thank You* to all the people who helped me in making this plugin better and translated it into their respective languages.

+This plugin uses the following Javascript code, released under the terms of the GNU GPLv2 or later:

+* a modified version of @kometschuh's code for "Category Posts Widget" plugin, used to open and close panels in the widget admin user interface;
+* a modified version of @themesfactory's code for Duplicate Widgets plugin, used to duplicate a widget.

+Thanks to these developers for their work and for using the GNU General Public License.

 = Privacy Policy =

 This plugin does not collect any user data.